mawfia/SWE-681-Programming-Assignment/README.md

 <li>Stronger Salt/Hash algorithm (if time allows)</li>
 </ol>

-<b>All above features will be available in the production environment application by the scheduled release date.
+<b>All above features will be available in the production environment application by the scheduled release date (Was incorrectly stated as 3 December instead of 13 December).
 Code will also be made public at this time.</b>

 SUMMARY:
 --------------------